pylenin/purple-blue/content/posts/replace-string-characters-python.md

 TypeError: 'str' object does not support item assignment
 ```

-**However, we can certainly create a new string with our necessary replacements.**
+**However, we can certainly create a copy of our string with our necessary replacements.**

 #### Method 1 - Python string replace() method